-Paying for College – Know Numbers Early!
+Paying for College – Know YOUR Numbers Early!

-Education after high school is a critical life event that every student (and their family) need to prepare for and pursue.
+Education after high school is a critical life event that every student (and their family) needs to prepare for and pursue.
 Planning one’s pathway is based on academic potential, personal interest, and the motivation to attend that begins as early as middle school and culminates at high school graduation.
 Planning typically centers around setting goals and expectations, talking about majors and school settings, and one’s readiness to follow an educational path after high school.

 But there is the elephant in the room.
 Students and their parents, many times, search, apply, and even commit to a college or university without understanding the financial implications.
 Today, the process of purchasing a first-time home, car, or even remolding one’s home requires prequalification.
 A review of one’s budget, resources, and ability to pay occurs are all part life-changing purchase.
 The process of prequalifying is to learn what one’s financial gap could be when considering large consumer purchases and how to make wise choices to achieve goals.
 A process that, to this day, seems to come late in the college shopping experience.

-Two Steps to College $$ Prequalification
+Two Steps to Prequalification

 Now we need to learn the rest of the calculation to understand what our financial gap (prequalified) would look like as we go shopping.

-Question on your EFC and how to ultimately learn your financial gap, schedule a conversation to learn how Get College Going can help!
+Questions on your EFC and how to ultimately learn your financial gap, schedule a conversation to learn how Get College Going can help!

 COLLEGE PAYMENT PLAN